Sharing your life plans and dreams with a financial adviser requires an enormous amount of trust. There’s so much to

 - Analysis of a Tax Return for Planning Opportunities: This checklist will help you analyze and identify key issues to consider as you prepare, review and discuss individual tax return with your CPA financial planner.

-- Personal Finance Report Card: A great motivational tool to help you identify the important issues in all areas of personal financial planning, including estate, tax, retirement, investments, and insurance planning.
+- Personal Finance Scorecard: A great motivational tool to help you identify the important issues in all areas of personal financial planning, including estate, tax, retirement, investments, and insurance planning.

 - Books and Articles: